tylernathanreed/jira-client-php/docs/schema/jql-personal-data-migration-request.md

-# J Q L Personal Data Migration Request
+# JQL Personal Data Migration Request

 The JQL queries to be converted.